-The investigation of antitoxoplasmic activity, using the CPRG method, revealed that ethanolic extracts of Artemisia annua, Jatropha curcas, and Sarcocephalus latifolius roots effectively inhibited Toxoplasma gondii tachyzoites in vitro.
-Ethanolic extract of Artemisia annua demonstrated antitoxoplasmic activity, corroborating earlier findings on the anti-toxoplasmic potential of Artemisia annua infusions (Taísa Carrijo de Oliveira et al., 2009).
+The investigation of antitoxoplasmic activity via the CPRG method revealed that ethanolic extracts of Artemisia annua, Jatropha curcas, and Sarcocephalus latifolius roots effectively inhibited Toxoplasma gondii tachyzoites in vitro.
+The ethanolic extract of Artemisia annua demonstrated antitoxoplasmic activity, corroborating earlier findings on the antitoxoplasmic potential of Artemisia annua infusions (Taísa Carrijo de Oliveira et al., 2009).
 This activity may be linked to the high phenolic content of Artemisia annua, as these compounds are known to reduce oxidative stress and contribute to coccidian elimination (Singh, 2001).
 The significant antitoxoplasmic activity of Artemisia annua extracts, particularly the ethanolic extract with the lowest IC50, suggests a potential mechanism of action similar to artemisinin's antiplasmodial activity (De Ridder et al., 2008).
-While Jatropha curcas ethanolic extract also displayed notable antitoxoplasmic activity, its higher cytotoxicity necessitates cautious consideration due to its relatively low selectivity index.
-Interestingly, while Moringa oleifera is known for its antiplasmodial activity (Olasehinde et al., 2012 ; Garima et al., 2011), its ethanolic extract had not exhibited inhibitory effects on Toxoplasma gondii, indicating differential sensitivity between these parasites to Moringa oleifera extracts .
-Overall, the observed antitoxoplasmic activities across various plant extracts, particularly those rich in phenolics, reinforce the potential of plant-derived compounds in combating parasitic infections, as demonstrated by previous studies on plants like Nigella sativa, Psidium guajava, and Tinospora crispa (Hanan et al., 2011 ; Wei et al., 2012).
+While the Jatropha curcas ethanolic extract also displayed notable antitoxoplasmic activity, its increased cytotoxicity necessitates cautious consideration because of its relatively low selectivity index.
+Interestingly, while Moringa oleifera is known for its antiplasmodial activity (Olasehinde et al., 2012 ; Garima et al., 2011), its ethanolic extract did not exhibit inhibitory effects on Toxoplasma gondii, indicating differential sensitivity between these parasites and Moringa oleifera extracts .
+Overall, the observed antitoxoplasmic activities across various plant extracts, particularly those rich in phenolics, reinforce the potential of plant-derived compounds in combating parasitic infections, as demonstrated by previous studies on plants such as Nigella sativa, Psidium guajava, and Tinospora crispa (Hanan et al., 2011 ; Wei et al., 2012).

-In conclusion, this study establishes a clear relationship between the phytochemical profiles of the investigated plant extracts and their biological activities.
-Ethanolic extracts, generally richer in phenols and tannins, exhibited superior antioxidant and antitoxoplasmic activities, while hydro-alcoholic extracts, potentially containing higher saponoside concentrations, demonstrated greater cytotoxicity.
-Artemisia annua ethanolic extract emerges as particularly promising due to its potent antioxidant and antitoxoplasmic activities, coupled with a favorable phytochemical profile.
+In conclusion, this study established a clear relationship between the phytochemical profiles of the investigated plant extracts and their biological activities.
+Ethanolic extracts, which are generally richer in phenols and tannins, exhibited superior antioxidant and antitoxoplasmic activities, whereas hydroalcoholic extracts, which potentially contain higher saponoside concentrations, demonstrated greater cytotoxicity.
+The Artemisia annua ethanolic extract has emerged as particularly promising because of its potent antioxidant and antitoxoplasmic activities, coupled with its favorable phytochemical profile.
 Jatropha curcas also presents significant bioactivity, but its cytotoxicity warrants further investigation and careful consideration for potential applications.
-These findings support further research into the isolation and characterization of bioactive compounds from these plants, particularly focusing on Artemisia annua and Jatropha curcas, and exploring their potential for therapeutic development against oxidative stress-related diseases and parasitic infections like toxoplasmosis.
+These findings support further research into the isolation and characterization of bioactive compounds from these plants, particularly focusing on Artemisia annua and Jatropha curcas, and exploring their potential for therapeutic development against oxidative stress-related diseases and parasitic infections such as toxoplasmosis.

-Previous studies (Dégbé et al., 2018b) showed significant in vitro anti-toxoplasmic activity in extracts of selected plants, notably Tectona grandis, and Vernonia amygdalina.
-In vitro tests revealed varying anti-toxoplasmic activity in Tectona grandis and Vernonia amygdalina extracts.
-Tectona grandis bark ethanolic extract (Tg-BE) showed promising activity (CI50 15.3 mg/mL, SI 9.9), indicating notable anti-toxoplasmic effect with moderate selectivity.
-Vernonia amygdalina leaf ethanolic extract (Va-LE) exhibited superior activity (CI50 5.6 mg/mL, SI 50.7).
-These in vitro results confirm anti-toxoplasmic properties for Tectona grandis, particularly its bark extract, and Vernonia amygdalina, notably its leaf extract (Degbe et al., 2018b).
+Previous studies (Dégbé et al., 2018b) have shown significant in vitro anti-toxoplasmic activity in extracts of selected plants, notably Tectona grandis and Vernonia amygdalina.
+In vitro tests revealed varying antitoxoplasmic activities in Tectona grandis and Vernonia amygdalina extracts.
+Tectona grandis bark ethanolic extract (Tg-BE) showed promising activity (CI50 of 15.3 mg/mL, SI 9.9), indicating notable anti-toxoplasmic effects with moderate selectivity.
+Vernonia amygdalin leaf ethanolic extract (Va-LE) exhibited superior activity (CI50 of 5.6 mg/mL, SI 50.7).
+These in vitro results confirm the anti-toxoplasmic properties of Tectona grandis, particularly its bark extract, and of Vernonia amygdalina, notably its leaf extract (Degbe et al., 2018b).

 This research may lead to improved, more effective, better tolerated, and affordable drugs, enhancing toxoplasmosis management, particularly in high-prevalence developing countries.